 Why do we have Petrochemical Safe Rooms?

-At a facility, such as chemical processing plant or industrial manufacturer, there are typically large volumes of hazardous chemicals being used, stored, and transported.
+There are typically large volumes of hazardous chemicals being used, stored, and transported at a facility, such as a chemical processing plant or industrial manufacturer.
 These pose potentially dangerous situations should an accident occur.

 Depending on toxicity or intensity, a chemical release or blast can cause severe health effects.
 Toxic gases produced from an explosion or loss of containment, when inhaled, can lead to disorientation, incapacitation, or death.